kolbykskk/Postit/README.md

 # What is Postit?

-Postit is a [Reddit](http://www.reddit.com "Reddit") clone that includes many similar features such as the ability to create a post nested under a certain topic, comment on posts, and upvote posts.
+Postit is a [Reddit](http://www.reddit.com "Reddit") clone that includes many similar features such as the ability to create posts nested under a certain topic, comment on posts, and upvote posts.
 Users can view other user's profile page to see what they've been up to in terms of recent posts and comments.
 In addition, users can follow posts in order to receive email updates when new comments are added.

 # Features